 La Rosière is just one part of the Espace San Bernardo: unless winter storms close the connecting lifts, you can ski over the Col du Petit St Bernard and onto La Thuile in Italy.
-Once you cross the Col you’re on predominantly high, north-facing slopes and it can be very cold and windy at the top so take an extra layer.)
+Once you cross the Col you’re on predominantly high, north-facing slopes and it can be very cold and windy at the top, so take an extra layer.
 The area’s highpoint is Mt Valaisan where a new sector was opened in 2018, with lifts ascending to 2800m.
-In total there are about 90 pistes and 40 lifts, and between 150km and 200km of runs depending on how you measure them.
-This makes the San Bernardo domain just big enough for most skiers for a week, especially if they are prepared to spend some of their holiday doing other activities like ice skating, sledging, snowshoeing, kite skiing or simply spending time soaking up the sunshine in the bars and restaurants.
+In total there are about 90 runs and 40 lifts, and between 150km and 200km of piste skiing depending on how you measure it.
+This makes the San Bernardo domain just big enough for most skiers for a week, especially if they are prepared to spend some of their holiday doing other activities like ice skating, tobogganing, snowshoeing, kite skiing or simply spending time soaking up the sunshine in the bars and restaurants.
 Strong, keen piste skiers will find the ski area a bit small, though.
 Villaroger, part of Les Arcs, is just across the valley and only a 25 minute drive or taxi journey away, but there are no regular bus services or lift pass sharing arrangements.

 Advanced skiers who want a challenge should head over to La Thuile: Piste 3 /”Franco Berthod” is a World Cup Downhill run that reaches 73% (about 37 degrees) in places, and pistes 2, 5 and 25 are also interesting.
 Closer to La Rosiere, the Ecureuil (black) followed by Ecudets (black) and Fontaine Froide (red) pistes form a lovely, if not particularly steep, continuous descent through the trees with a 1000m vertical, but it’s South-West facing and ends at the very bottom of the ski area at 1190m, so it can be closed or in bad condition.